kosl/ihipp-examples/docs/week5.md

 The profiling results of the first version (with one kernel) of the GPU Riemann sum codes give you the idea of what should be avoided in GPU programming: time-consuming memory transfers from host (CPU) to device (GPU) and vice versa.
 The transfer of the array of trapezium medians to the host took 5 seconds, more than half of the total execution time of the code!
 This is hardly a surprise since an array of 1 billion double-precision float elements occupies more than 8 GB in host or device memory.
 It should be noted that the manipulation of such big arrays is not a good approach in GPU programming: first, the GPU global memory is limited, and second, access to this memory even by the GPU itself is quite slow.
 We used such a big array only for demonstration purposes.

 But how can we get rid of the bottlenecks of memory transfer and sum calculation on the host?
 A hint to a solution was already given in the OpenMP codes: sum reduction.
 While parallel reductions in OpenMP are quite easily achieved, this is not the case in CUDA or OpenCL since they have to be done programmatically.
-One approach or a variant of sum reduction is shown in the picture below (source: nvidia.com).
+One approach or a variant of sum reduction is shown in the image below.

 ![](https://raw.githubusercontent.com/kosl/ihipp-examples/master/docs/images/sum_reduction.png)
+**Source of image: nvidia.com**

 Let’s assume we have an array of 16 elements in shared memory.
 How can we add these elements in terms of sum reduction?